 - The reset network protects the device against parasitic resets. - The output of the external reset circuit must have an open-drain output to drive the ST7 reset pad.
-Otherwise the device can be damaged when the ST7 generates an internal reset (LVD or watchdog). - Whatever the reset source is (internal or external), the user must ensure that the level on the RESET pin can go below the V{IL} max. level specified in section 13.9.1 on page 130.
-Otherwise the reset will not be taken into account internally. - Because the reset circuit is designed to allow the internal RESET to be output in the RESET pin, the user must ensure that the current sunk on the RESET pin is less than the absolute maximum value specified for I{INJ(RESET)} in section 13.2.2 on page 108.
+Otherwise the device can be damaged when the ST7 generates an internal reset (LVD or Watchdog). - Whatever the reset source is (internal or external), the user must ensure that the level on the RESET pin can go below the VIL maximum level specified in section 13.9.1 on page 118.
+Otherwise the reset is not taken into account internally. - Because the reset circuit is designed to allow the internal RESET to be output in the RESET pin, the user must ensure that the current sunk on the RESET pin is less than the absolute maximum value specified for IINJ(RESET) in section 13.2.2 on page 99.